 Driven by the Sydney Metro project and new station, the Sydney Metro block, bounded by Alexandra Avenue, Hawkesbury Road, Bailey Street and Hassall Street, will be a new mixed use development and transport interchange, supported by high amenity public domain and connections, and retail activation.
+The Metro entrance and station box is oriented east-west along Alexandra Avenue, and will interface with the future adjacent station development (ASD) located in the southern half of the block.

-- Provide a generous public open space in front of the Metro site facing Hawkesbury Road. - Provide mid-block connections for more permeability through the site.
+- Provide a generous public open space in front of the Metro station entrance facing Hawkesbury Road. - Provide mid-block connections to increase permeability through the site. - Provide other public spaces for the community within the block, including opportunity for outdoor dining and seating.